skydive-project/skydive.network/blog/flow-matrix.md

 ---
-title: Blog
+title: Skydive Flow matrix
-section: Flow Matrix
 layout: blog-post
+author: Nicolas Planel
+date: 24/07/2018
 ---

 Skydive Flow Matrix is a tool on top of Skydive that helps you understand which services are connecting to each other on your platform.
 Thanks to the Skydive SocketInfo probe, Flow Matrix will report all opened Sockets between client and server processes across hosts.